 It’s no secret that impressive architecture supports impressive art, and that’s very true of Dunedin’s Public Art Gallery building.
 The architecturally modern, large-scale space is an impressive blank canvas for artistic display, and is particularly facilitative of brilliant art installation pieces.
 The airy, high-ceiling atrium of the gallery, from which art works are often suspended, is an appropriately magnificent welcome into the alluring environment.

 As seems almost essential for any good art gallery, here there’s a very good gallery shop and a very good gallery café too.
 You might as well make a day of it.

-Words by Abigail Egden & Photography by Naomi Haussmann
+Words by Olivia Sisson & Photography by Nancy Zhou

 Near Dunedin Public Art Gallery

 This Dunedin institution is well worth a visit and perhaps a return to your student days.

 Toitū Otago Settlers Museum

 Guild provides a dedicated shop and gallery space for local designers and makers.